 Do I need a large minimum balance to open an account at a bank or a credit union?

 That depends.
 Some banks require minimum balances to open savings or checking accounts.
 Most credit unions allow you to open a savings account with a minimal deposit (typically $5-$25) that acts as your share in the credit union—that’s your money and you get it back if you should ever close your account.
 And with credit unions, there is typically a checking account option that does not require a minimum balance.

 (Tip: Diamond’s Checking Direct account only requires one direct deposit each month to avoid a monthly service fee!)

 This answer might surprise you.
-Credit unions are typically part of large, no-fee ATM networks with locations across the country and even around the world.
+Credit unions are typically part of large, no-surcharge ATM networks with locations across the country and even around the world.
 Many heavy travelers think it’s better to join a big bank because they will always be able to find an ATM, but with a credit union ATM network, you’ll actually have more ATMs to choose from!

 Where will I pay fewer/less fees, a bank or a credit union?